nikolasbasler/BPhage/README.md

 sed -i "s|genomad_db=.*|genomad_db=\"${genomad_database}\"|g" scripts/HPC/*.s*

 ```
-- If you turn the slrum array scripts into successive loops (only feasible with the test dataset) please also run the following:
+- If you want to turn the slrum array scripts into successive loops (only feasible with the test dataset) please also run the following:
 ```
 bash scripts/HPC/array_jobs_to_loop.sh
 ```